-When an additional offense for the same or a different requirement occurs during a sanction period, the next level of sanction is imposed, after proper notification.
-The client must also be given the opportunity to establish good cause, regardless of the length of time remaining for the sanction that is already in effect.
-Sanctions may, therefore, run concurrently.
+When an additional offense for the same or a different requirement occurs during a sanction period, the next level of sanction is not imposed.
+The client must also be given the opportunity to establish good cause.

-When 2 or more offenses, by the same individual or by different individuals occurs prior to the Worker's having mailed the advance notice to the client, it is treated as if only one offense has occurred.
-Even though all offenses must be addressed in the client notification, only one sanction is imposed.
-However, if an additional offense, by the same individual or by a different individual(s), occurs after the Worker has mailed the client notification of the preceding offense, an additional sanction may be imposed after proper notification and the opportunity to establish good cause.
+When 2 or more offenses, by the same individual or by different individuals occur in the same month, it is treated as if only one offense has occurred.
+All offenses must be addressed in the client notification, only one sanction is imposed.
+If an additional offense, by the same individual or by a different individual(s), occurs in the same month after the Worker has mailed the client notification of the preceding offense, an additional sanction may not be imposed.